lexicHQ/docs/command-line-interface.md

 ## Bot Icon

-In the working directory there is a default `icon.png`.
+In the working directory, there is a default `icon.png`.
 Update and type the following command to publish your own:

 ```bash
 rbp publish